microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

 associated with it, and do nothing (as to not create many duplicate "Ubuntu" profiles, for example).

+Additionally, each dynamic profile generator **must have a unique source guid** to associate with the profile.
+When a dynamic profile is generated, the source's guid will be added to the profile, to make sure the profile is correlated with the source it came from.

+We'll generate these dynamic profiles immediately after applying the defaults.
+When a generator runs, it'll be able to create unique profile GUIDs for each source it wants to generate a profile for.
+It'll attempt find any profiles that exist in the list of profiles with a matching GUID, and apply the settings to that profile if found, or it'll create a new profile to apply the settings to.

-When a dynamic profile generator runs, it will determine what new profiles need to be added to the user settings, and it can append those to the list of profiles.
-The generator will return some sort of result indicating that it wants a save operation to occur.
-The app will then save the `profiles.json` file, including these new profiles.
+After a dynamic profile generator runs, we will determine what new profiles need to be added to the user settings, so we can append those to the list of profiles.
+We'll store some sort of result indicating that we want a save operation to occur.
+After the rest of the deserializing is done, the app will then save the `profiles.json` file, including these new profiles.

-If a dynamic profile generator has determined that a profile should no longer be used, we don't want to totally remove the profile from the file - perhaps there's some data the user would like from those settings.
-Instead, we'll simply mark that profile as `"hidden": true`.
-That way, the profile will remain in their settings, but will not appear in the list of profiles.

-Should a dynamic profile generator try to create a profile that's already `hidden`, it'll make sure to set `hidden` back to false, making the original visible again.
+When we're serializing the settings, instead of comparing a dynamic profile to the default-constructed `Profile`, we'll compare it to the state of the `Profile` after the dynamic profile generator created it.
+It'd then only serialize settings that are different from the auto-generated version.
+It will also always make sure that the `guid` of the dynamic profile is included in the user settings file, as a point for the user to add customizations to the dynamic profile to.
+Additionally, we'll also make sure the `source` is always serialized as well, to keep the profile correlated with the generator that created it.

+We'll need to keep the state of these dynamically generated profiles around in memory during runtime to be able to ensure the only state we're serializing is that which is different from the initially generated dynamic profile.

+When the generator is run, and determines that a new profile has been added, we'll need to make sure to add the profile to the user's settings file.
+This will create an easy point for users to customize the dynamic profiles.
+When added to the user settings, all that will be added is the `name`, `guid`, and `source`.

 Additionally, a user might not want a dynamic profile generator to always run.
 They might want to keep their Azure connections visible in the list of profiles, even if its no longer a valid target.
 Or they might want to not automatically connect to Azure to find new instances every time they launch the terminal.
-To enable scenarios like this, **each dynamic profile generator must provide a way to disable it**.
-For the above listed cases, the two settings might be something like `autoloadWslProfiles` and `autoloadAzureConnections`.
-These will be set to true in the default settings, but the user can override them to false if they so chose.
+To enable scenarios like this, we'll add an additional setting, `disabledProfileSources`.
+This is an array of guids.
+If any guids are in that list, then those dynamic profile generators _won't_ be run, supressing those profiles from appearing in the profiles list.

 #### What if a dynamic profile is removed, but it's the default?